annagarbier/annagarbier.github.io/exampleCode/README.md

 # exampleCode

-Repository of example code, with short descriptions and example output images.
+Repository of example code, with short textual and visual descriptions of each.

 ## [./solLewitt](https://github.com/annagarbier/exampleCode/edit/master/solLewitt)